instayu/html-5-calander/Best-Practices-for-Writing-Code.md

 ### Pushes to `dev-master` and `dev-3.x` should be holistic:

-Do not push code to master without the following:
+Do not push code to dev-master/dev-3.x without the following:
    * Test your code
       * unit tests
       * functional tests